Today I’m sharing my 3 favorite natural pest preventatives for dogs with you guys!

 Our 3 Favorite Natural Pest Preventatives for Dogs

 Now without further ado, let’s talk natural pest preventatives for dogs.

 Spoiler alert: I take/use all three myself, ha!

-1. Minced Or Chopped Garlic
+1. Minced or Chopped Garlic

-Garlic helps prevent fleas and ticks and needs to be taken orally.
+It actually helps prevent fleas and ticks and needs to be taken orally.
 I mince a clove and add it to the pups’ meals every now & then, but it certainly can be taken daily.

 2. Food-Grade Diatomaceous Earth

 Food-Grade Diatomaceous Earth is a natural cleanser & detoxifier for dogs (and humans!) because of its abrasive capabilities.

 When you add it to your pup’s food, it gets rid of: